VictorSeven/VictorSeven.github.io/_posts/2018/2018-11-30-freesoftware.md

 Dot, there's no more.
 Here I want to speak about why you really should start using free software, and why we should care about free software projects in science.
 And also, I would like to talk about some of the myths regarding the use of free software in science.
 There are many reasons to use it, but let me emphasize two that -under my point of view- are very important.

-_Head image: Aurelio A. Heckert, CC BY-SA 2.0_
+_Head image: GNU logo by Aurelio A. Heckert, CC BY-SA 2.0_

 # One: results should be reproducible.